25 Pictures of my Life as a 25 Year Old Solo Female Traveler

 After two days in Colombia, this man walked into my hostel and suddenly we where talking Norwegian.
 I loved meeting Haavard because we have the same passion for life!
 I didn’t matter that he was Norwegian because we bought had the same flow and attitude about life.
 I usually try to escape Norwegians when traveling because if I want Norwegians, I can stay at home in Norway.
 Haavard was accepted!

 10. Barranquilla Me Quedo!

 I want Barranquilla!
 I want Shakira and more!
-The picture is from the Carnival of Barranquilla which happens every year in February; this was crazy fun.
-Ended up dancing the night away with the youth from Barranquilla dancing Salsa, Champeta, and Salsa shock!
+The picture is from the Carnival in Barranquilla which happens every year in February; this was crazy fun.
+We ended up dancing the night away with the youth from Barranquilla, dancing Salsa, Champeta, and Salsa shock!

 11. Salento The World’s Tallest Palm Trees

 Salento is a must discover when being in Colombia.
 I did it even so I had an allergic reaction to nuts in the restaurant the day before and no food in my stomach.
 I had decided to see the world highest palm trees in the World no matter what.

 12. Why do I travel as a 25-Year-Old Solo Female Traveler?

 Because I can.
 Because we can do it.
 This picture was on the 8th of March!
 The International Women’s day.
 Keep empowering each other and keep inspiring!

 After three days of not holding any food or fluid.
 I started to be very worried about my health in Colombia.
 I checked in to Hotel that was eating my money fast, but I had a divine bad, room service and private bathroom.
 Sometimes that is worth the money.
 I recovered, this was hard!
 I ended up in the hospital and did not see anything of Medellin.
 Maybe my worst days as 25-year-old.